microsoft/ML-For-Beginners/NLP/2-Tasks/README.md

 > 🎓 **Tokenization**
 >
 > Probably the first thing most NLP algorithms have to do is split the text into tokens, or words.
-While this sounds simple, having to account for punctuation and different language's word and sentence delimiters can make it tricky.
+While this sounds simple, having to account for punctuation and different languages' word and sentence delimiters can make it tricky.
+Thought it might seem very straightforward to split a sentence into words, you might have to use some other methods to determine demarcations.

+🎓 **Embeddings**

+> [Word embeddings](https://en.wikipedia.org/wiki/Word_embedding) are a way to convert your text data numerically.
+This is done in a way so that words with a similar meaning or words used together cluster together.

+✅ Try [this interesting tool](https://projector.tensorflow.org/) to experiment with word embeddings.
+Clicking on one word shows clusters of similar words: 'toy' clusters with 'disney', 'lego', 'playstation', and 'console'.

 > 🎓 **Parsing & Part-of-speech Tagging**
 >